crystalline/PixelScript/README.md

 ```

 PixelScript interacts with your application JavaScript code via a handful of global functions and variables.
 The application must define init, update and exit functions.
 The functions may be empty.
-* init is called before creating a window.
+* `init()` is called before creating a window.
 It is meant to be used for setting up your application.
-* update is called before drawing each frame.
-A main function that should contain your app's logic.
+* `update(events)` is called before drawing each frame.
+A main function that should contain your app's logic. `events` is either undefined or an array of event objects.
-* exit is called before exit.
+* `exit()` is called before exit.
 You can use it to save some state and perform cleanup.

 There are following global variables PixelScript uses:
 * `screenHeight` - height of window's drawing area, default is 480.
 Should be set either before or inside init() call to be applied.